 A: Absolutely!
 This is a great opportunity for your whole family to have a great camping

 experience.
 Siblings that are Cub Scout age can participate in most of the activities too!

 Q: Can we bring a pet?

-A: While Cub Scouting is a family activity, we do not have the facilities to accomodate for everyone to bring and care for thier pets.
-Maybe a Family Pet Camp could be considered by someone…
+A: While Cub Scouting is a family activity, we do not have the facilities to accommodate for everyone to bring and care for their pets.
+Maybe a Family Pet Camp could be considered by someone… 🙂

 PLEASE LEAVE YOUR PETS AT HOME OR IN A CARE FACILITY TO BE PROPERLY CARED FOR.

 Q: If there is rain or bad weather in the forecast will Family Camp be cancelled?

 A: No!
 Family Camp will happen rain or shine!
 Be Prepared!

 Q: My son has food allergies.
 Can he still attend?

 A: Yes!
 Please let us know by email or phone ahead of the weekend and we will